They say…

 The family sold the business to a partnership known as Moore & Elliott in 1793.
 The Watney family first became involved in 1837 when James Watney bought a share, sponsored by his father-in-law, a hop merchant and brewer.
 In 1858, the Watney family took 100% ownership, expanding the site and renaming it Watney & Co.
 By the time the company was registered in 1885, it was the sixth biggest brewery in London, with an annual output of over 570,000 hl.

-The Mortlake site may have an even earlier history, with some accounts claiming it originated as a domestic brewery set up to supply Richmond Palace in 1487, or as a monastic brewery attached to Mortlake Manor when it belonged to the Archbishops of Canterbury prior to 1535.
+The Mortlake site may have an even earlier history, with some accounts claiming it originated as a domestic brewery set up to supply Richmond Palace in 1487, or as a monastic brewery attached to Mortlake Manor House when it belonged to the Archbishops of Canterbury prior to 1535.
 But the first evidence of brewing on the site is in 1765, when Mortlake was still a small riverside village.

 In that year, James Weatherstone and William Richmond both operated commercial breweries opposite each other on Thames Street.
 The street no longer exists: it ran as a continuation of Lower Richmond Road from what’s now the bend around a corner of Mortlake Green, northeast through the current brewery site to the riverside at the Town Dock, now Bulls Alley Draw Dock (SW14 8HL).